Archingeayia

-Archingeayia is an extinct genus of sawfish-like shark from the Cretaceous period.
+Archingeayia is an extinct genus of sawskate from the Cretaceous period.
 The name is derived from the type locale of the type species: Archingeay−Les Nouillers, France.
-This genus is known currently by isolated oral teeth alone from a singular species, A. sistaci.
+This genus is known currently by isolated oral teeth alone from a singular species, Archingeayia sistaci.
 The specific epithet honors geologist Paul Sistac.
 This species was described from the lower Cenomanian of France.